jangelroa/drag_race/README.md

 * A drag coefficient

 ## Functions
-* A way to start a car
+* A way to start a car(also entails have it be put it into gear)
 * A way to apply power
-* A way to stop the car
+* A way to stop the car(and putting it into park)

+## In addition

+* A GoCar may only be driven if its in drive.
+Same with the Audi.
+* A motorcycle may only be driven by shifting through gears at certain speeds, and must be put in first, before it can go anywhere.
+The speeds at which the motorcycle needs to switch gears, before proceeding:
+    * 2nd gear: 10-30mph
+    * 3rd gear: 30-45mph
+    * 4th gear: 45-65mph
+    * 5th gear: 65-90mph
+* A semi needs to have its air brakes applied, before it may stop

 ## Bonus